Waboom AI

 You stay out of YAML.
 You stay out of file naming rules.
 You stay out of every technical bit that gives developers heartburn the first time they try this manually.

-Step 1: Open Claude Code
+Step 1: Open Claude (any surface)

 Step 2: Invoke skill-creator

-summarises meeting notes in my voice.
+a skill that summarises meeting notes in my voice.

 Step 3: Answer the five questions